ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 Most information passed through the web-browser is susceptible to interception and possible manipulation by elements within the browser such as scripts loaded within pages.
-Information in the URL is exposed through browser and server logs, and can also leak to other parties through HTTP `Referrer` headers.
+Information in the URL is exposed through browser and server logs, and can also leak to other parties through HTTP `Referer` headers.

 GNAP's design limits the information passed directly through the browser, allowing for opaque URLs in most circumstances.
 For the redirect-based interaction finish mechanism, named query parameters are used to carry